Memory-Efficient Fine-Tuning of Compressed Large Language Models via sub-4-bit Integer Quantization: Methodology

 \subsection{Problem Setup}

-Full fine-tuning involves updating all pre-trained parameters, which requires storing the optimizer states for those parameters and thus leads to high DRAM consumption.
-PEFT reduces the DRAM consumption by updating only a fraction of weights while freezing most pre-trained parameters.
-For example, in LLaMA-$65$B, storing optimizer states for trainable parameters consumes $326$GB for full fine-tuning, but only $52$MB for LoRA \citep{hu2022lora}, where only query and value matrices are adapted with a LoRA rank of $4$.
-However, the model size still occupies a huge portion of DRAM usage for LoRA since a pre-trained model is frozen during PEFT.
+\textbf{Memory Demands in Fine-tuning.} Given the significant computational demands associated with fully fine-tuning large language models, parameter-efficient fine-tuning (PEFT) methods have been introduced \citep{liu2021ptuning, houlsby2019adapter, hu2022lora, peft}.
+One of the primary goals of PEFT methods is to reduce memory usage of the optimizer state during training, specifically by reducing the number of learnable parameters.
+While existing PEFT techniques do decrease memory consumption of the optimizer state and also narrow the accuracy gap between full fine-tuning and PEFT, the pre-trained weights of large language models still demand substantial memory space.
+When applying LoRA \citep{hu2022lora} to LLaMA-65B, for instance, even though storing optimizer states for trainable parameters consumes only $52$MB (only query and value matrices are adapted with a LoRA rank of $4$), the model size still occupies a huge portion of DRAM usage due to the frozen FP16 weights of a pre-trained model.
 To make PEFT more efficient, reducing the model size is an indispensable requisite.
 Given that LLMs mostly consist of fully-connected layers, compressing the weights of fully-connected layers is a key factor in compressing the model size and thus leading to more efficient PEFT.

-Although our method is agnostic to tasks, in this paper, we concentrate on conditional text generation tasks.
-During text generation inference, an autoregressive LLM generates tokens one by one, and the majority of the inference latency is dominated by matrix-vector multiplications, rather than matrix-matrix multiplications.
-Since the batch size during inference is typically small \citep{frantar2023optq, yao2022zeroquant}, matrix-vector multiplications are often memory-bound.
-To be more concrete, since the access to global memory, such as DRAM, is costly on modern high-end GPUs, the amount of weights to be loaded into registers plays a crucial role in the speed of multiplication between a matrix and a vector.
-Therefore, reducing the amount of weights (hence, increasing the number of weights that can be loaded into registers) is critical for having less access to global memory and thus accelerating the generation latency of LLMs.
+\textbf{Inference Latency of Large Language Models.} During text generation inference, an autoregressive LLM generates tokens sequentially.
+A significant portion of the inference latency arises from matrix-vector multiplications, as opposed to matrix-matrix multiplications.
+Given that the batch size during inference is typically small \citep{yao2022zeroquant, frantar2023optq}, matrix-vector multiplications tend to be memory-bound.
+Specifically, accessing global memory, such as DRAM, is expensive on contemporary high-end GPUs.
+Thus, the number of weights loaded into registers profoundly impacts the speed of multiplication between a matrix and a vector.
+To decrease the number of weights (subsequently increasing the weights loaded into registers), quantization is a widely researched method for both compressing and speeding up neural networks \citep{xiao2022smoothquant, lee2023flexround, lin2023awq}.
+While quantization-aware training (QAT) imposes a significant load on both computation and memory, post-training quantization (PTQ) is often viewed as a fallback strategy among traditional quantization techniques to enhance the generation latency of LLMs.
+To both accelerate LLM inference and retain all advantages of PEFT, an innovative alternative approach should be pursued.